24th Special Tactics Squadron: Mission

+The Special Tactics Squadron is the oldest of the U.S. military's special forces groups, dating to World War II, before the U.S. military adopted a widespread special operations doctrine.

 History

 World War II

-The first predecessor of the squadron was activated at Hamilton Field, California in October 1941 to be the director unit for the 24th Pursuit Group, which was formed simultaneously at Clark Field, Philippines as the headquarters for pursuit squadrons of the Philippine Department Air Force.
-After completing training, the squadron sailed on the USAT President Garfield on 6 December 1941.
-However, due to the Japanese attacks on Pearl Harbor and Clark Field, the President Garfield returned to port on 10 December and the squadron returned to Hamilton Field.
+The squadron traces its lineage to the 24th Air Corps Interceptor Control Squadron, formed in October 1941 at Hamilton Field, California.
+It was the director unit for the 24th Pursuit Group, which was formed simultaneously at Clark Field, Philippines, as the headquarters for pursuit squadrons of the Philippine Department Air Force.

+After completing training, the squadron sailed for the Philippines on the USAT President Garfield on 6 December 1941.
+After the following day's Japanese attacks on Pearl Harbor and Clark Field, the President Garfield returned to port on 10 December and the squadron returned to Hamilton Field.

-Although nominally assigned to the 24th Group from January through October 1942, the squadron served with air defense forces on the Pacific coast until it was disbanded on 31 March 1944 when the Army Air Forces converted its units in the US from a rigid table of organization units to more flexible base units.
-Accordingly, its personnel and equipment were transferred to the 411th AAF Base Unit (Fighter Wing) at Berkeley, California.
+Although nominally assigned to the 24th Group from January through October 1942, the squadron served with air defense forces on the Pacific coast until it was disbanded on 31 March 1944, when the Army Air Forces converted its units in the United States from rigid table-of-organization units to more flexible base units.
+Its personnel and equipment were transferred to the 411th AAF Base Unit (Fighter Wing) at Berkeley, California.

 Special operations

-The 24th Special Tactics Squadron was initially called BRAND X from 1977 until Operation Eagle Claw in 1980, then after the founding of JSOC, Det 1 MACROS (Detachment One, Military Airlift Command Operations Staff), while in late 1985 (the Achille Lauro hijacking) it was Det 4 NAFCOS (Detachment Four, Numbered Air Force Combat Operations Staff), and in 1987 it became 1724th Combat Control Squadron, and then in the same year the 124th Special Tactics Squadron.
-By the time of Operation Just Cause in mid-December 1989, it had the then-new name of 24th Special Tactics Squadron.
+The 24th Special Tactics Squadron was called Brand X from 1977 to 1981.
+Then it was called Det 1 MACOS (Detachment One, Military Airlift Command Operations Staff).
+In 1983 it was renamed Det 4 NAFCOS (Detachment Four, Numbered Air Force Combat Operations Staff), in 1987 it became 1724th Combat Control Squadron, and then in the same year the 1724th Special Tactics Squadron.
+In 1992 it was finally renamed 24th Special Tactics Squadron.

-The 24th Special Tactics Squadron participated in the United States invasion of Panama in 1989.
-The 24th STS deployed 11 personnel including the unit commander, Lt.
-Col. Jim Oeser, as part of JSOC's Task Force Ranger during Operation Restore Hope in 1993.
-Due to their actions during the Battle of Mogadishu multiple decorations were awarded to the airmen.
-Pararescueman (PJ) TSgt Tim Wilkinson received the Air Force Cross and fellow PJ MSgt Scott Fales received the Silver Star, both for providing lifesaving medical care to wounded soldiers.
+In 1989, the 1724th Special Tactics Squadron participated in the United States invasion of Panama.
+In 1993, the 24th STS deployed 11 personnel including the unit commander, Lt.
+Col. Jim Oeser, as part of JSOC's Task Force Ranger during Operation Restore Hope.
+Several airmen were decorated for providing lifesaving medical care to wounded soldiers in the 1993 Battle of Mogadishu: Pararescuemen Technical Sergeant Tim Wilkinson received the Air Force Cross and Master Sergeant Scott Fales the Silver Star.
 Combat Controller (CCT) SSgt.
-Jeffrey W. Bray also received the Silver Star for coordinating helicopter attack runs throughout the night around their positions.
+Jeffrey W. Bray received the Silver Star for coordinating helicopter attack runs throughout the night around their positions.

-From 15 to 20 September 2000 the 24th STS with the 23rd Special Tactics Squadron took part in the annual Canadian military exercise, Search and Rescue Exercise (SAREX).
+From 15 to 20 September 2000, the 24th STS and the 23rd Special Tactics Squadron took part in the annual Canadian military exercise, Search and Rescue Exercise (SAREX).
 This was the first time Special Tactics units took part in SAREX.